njwfish/stanford-poster-templates/docs/README.md

 ## More Help

 Now you might be thinking: "Wow, this is great, I'm so glad that I have access to awesome not terrible poster templates.
 My life is better because of this.
 This is so cool.
 Thank you."
 And you know, you're welcome.
-It's out pleasure.
+It's our pleasure.
 Really.

 You might also be thinking: "Oh my god.
 This project is due in 2 hours and I'm totally screwed.
 I've never done a poster.
 What is it even supposed to be like?"
 And if that's where you're at this is the section of the page for you.